DennisDeSwart/php-stanford-corenlp-adapter/README.md

 Go to the download directory, then enter the following command:

 ```
-java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000
+java -mx8g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000
 ```

-You can change the port to 9001 if port 9000 is busy (see step 3)
+Important note: the Stanford manual says "-mx4g", however I found that this can lead to a Java OutOfMemory error.
+It is also important to use a 64-bit operating system with at enough memory (8Gb or more recommended)

 ## Step 5: Test if the server has started by surfing to it's URL